 - We also accept payment by cheque or credit card over the phone.
 Contact usfor more information.

 - While there is no word limit to short fiction entries, most fall within the range of 2000 – 5000 words.

 - Kindly use 12-point font and use 1.5 spacing.

 - Include a word count at the end of your submission.

 - Include page numbers at the top right hand corner of your submission.
 Format page numbers as: “Page 1 of x.”

-- Submissions must be in .doc, .docx, .rtf, or .Pages format.
+- Submissions must be in .doc, .docx, or .pdf format.

 - Do not include footnotes or Works Cited in your submission.
 If external sources are absolutely necessary to include, please reference them within the text.

 - Entrant’s name must not appear in the short fiction submission.